DEEP BREATHING EXERCISES

 What makes 4-7-8 breathing unique is its emphasis on the exhale.
 The 8-count exhale is twice as long as the inhale, creating an exhale-dominant pattern that actively engages the parasympathetic nervous system—your body's built-in relaxation mechanism.
 This makes it particularly effective for sleep and anxiety relief.

 Dr. Weil calls 4-7-8 breathing a “natural tranquilizer for the nervous system.”
 Unlike pharmaceutical tranquilizers that can lose effectiveness over time, 4-7-8 breathing actually becomes more powerful with practice.
 The technique is based on pranayama, an ancient yogic practice of breath control, but adapted for modern use without any spiritual or cultural requirements.
+If you struggle with sleep or need help with anxiety, 4-7-8 is one of the most effective breathing techniques available.

 Benefits of 4-7-8 breathing